The Flakiest Gluten-Free Pie Crust Recipe

-This is an incredible gluten-free pie crust recipe—flaky, buttery, and easy to roll without cracking or falling apart.
-It’s my go-to for both sweet and savory pies, and readers consistently say it’s the best they’ve tried.
-Whether you’re baking your first pie or you’re a seasoned pro, this crust is a game-changer.
+This is an incredible gluten-free pie crust recipe that is flaky, buttery, and easy to roll without cracking or falling apart.
+It is my go-to for both sweet and savory pies, and readers consistently say it is the best pie crust they have tried.
+All you need are a few simple ingredients like gluten-free flour, butter, water, salt, and an egg.
+Whether you are baking your first pie or you’re a seasoned pro, this crust is a game-changer.

 A photo of my gluten free pie crust blind baked in a pie tin.